-I have read numerous articles indicating that the mining industry is seeing a shortage of experienced people, on both the technical and management side of the business.
-Apparently the baby boomer generation is now nearing their retirement or early-retirement stage of life and there is a gap in the number of experienced people following behind.
-I also hear anecdotally that there is a lack of engineers interested in taking on remote or international assignments, which really does become more difficult when a senior level person has a family.
-I don’t work in the recruitment industry so I can only report what I have heard.
+I have read quite a few articles indicating that the mining industry is seeing a shortage of experienced people, on both the technical and management side of the business.
+Apparently the baby boomer generation is now nearing their retirement or early-retirement stage and there is a gap in the number of experienced people following behind.

-LinkedIn (www.linkedin.com) currently seems to be the only global network for technical people and it is a great way to connect with engineers and geologists industry wide.
-LinkedIn members typically work everywhere, at mine operations, consulting firms, financial houses, or are independently employed.
-Almost every technical person I know is now registered on LinkedIn although with varying degrees of LinkedIn activity or biographic detail posted.
+LinkedIn currently seems to be the only global network for technical people.
+It is a great way to connect with engineers and geologists industry wide.

 LinkedIn members work everywhere, at mine operations, consulting firms, financial houses, as independents, or even retired.
 Almost every technical person I know is registered on LinkedIn.

 The question is how to find these people when you are looking for a specific independent expertise for a short term or over the longer term.